Lauren Bate

 She rode in the women's team sprint event at the 2018 UCI Track Cycling World Championships and went on to win bronze in the event in 2021.
 At the 2018 Commonwealth Games, she won bronze in the team sprint event.

 Bate became British champion when winning the Sprint Championship at the 2020 British National Track Championships.
 It was her first individual title having won the team sprint in 2017 and 2018.

+She announced her retirement on 18 August 2023, aged 23.